-This finance calculator can be used to calculate any one of the parameters of future value (FV), number of compounding periods (N), interest rate (I/Y), annuity payment (PMT), and starting investment if other parameters are known.
-The present value will always be given out.
+This finance calculator can be used to calculate any number of the following parameters: future value (FV), number of compounding periods (N), interest rate (I/Y), annuity payment (PMT), and start principal if the other parameters are known.
 Each of the following tabs represents the parameters to be calculated.

 You will need an annual return rate of 8.447% to reach the future value of $1,500,000.00.